OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/AndySmith_ExcessiveAgency.md

 **Disambiguation**

+Several items in the v0.5 LLM Top-10 have a degree of overlap.
+The below is an attempt to call out the key differentiators between those other items and Excessive Agency.

 Versus Overreliance:
 > **Overreliance** is a weakness in how humans use LLM-based systems (e.g., a news website generates articles using a LLM, and staff copy-paste the output online without properly fact-checking the output.
 >
 > **Excessive Agency** is a weakness in how LLM-based systems use the output from the LLM component (e.g., in the news website example above, Excessive Agency may occur if the article generation system can automatically publish articles online without any human involvement).

+Versus Insecure Output Handling
+> **Insecure Output Handling** involves malicious output being created by a LLM, which is then consumed by a downstream system without proper sanitisation.
+>
+> **Excessive Agency** involves undesireable actions being taken by a LLM in a downstream system due to excessive permissions.

+Versus Prompt Injection:
+> **Prompt Injection** is the main trigger for driving an LLM to behave in an undesireable way.
+>
+> **Excessive Agency** allows a misbehaving LLM (be it through prompt injection or other means) to undertake undesireable actions in downstream systems.

 **Reference Links:**